 Comments are a vexed issue – if you allow them, make sure that WordPress is correctly set to prevent publication prior to moderation..

-- I turn Comments off on all pages, and auto-set WordPress to turn post comments off after 2 weeks.
+• I turn Comments off on all pages,

 The Spam bots drive you crazy otherwise – on a busy WordPress site, the percentage of “good” comments is quickly overwhelmed by the trash if you don’t take firm steps to reduce it.
-Make sure you’ve got Akismet installed, and automatically eliminating the spam that does find a chink in the armour.
+Of 1,000 comments, you’d be lucky indeed to get one good one.

-Comments and pingbacks also have the potential to drain your link juice, so you need to weigh up the pros and cons here.
+Comment trackbacks and pingbacks have the potential to drain your link juice, so you need to nuke that completely.

 In fact, you might want to go back through a few of them and expand them out with additional original text, and increase their perceived value to both search engines and readers.
 Doing so will ensure the former send you more of the latter, which is the objective of the entire process!